 Southend's STARS Awards

 Our annual STARS Awards recognises individuals, teams and partners that have excelled in demonstrating our organisations aims and values.
-500 + nominations were received by the shortlisting panel.
+Over 400 nominations were received by the shortlisting panel.
 These were then presented to a judging panel.
-The results were revealed at the fully sponsored annual recognition event held on Friday 16th October 2015.
+The results were revealed at the fully sponsored annual recognition event held on Friday 21st October 2016, at the Cliffs Pavilion.